-Our quarterly operating results may fluctuate substantially, which may cause the price of our common stock to fluctuate substantially.
+Our operating results may fluctuate substantially, which makes our future operating results difficult to predict and could cause the price of our common stock to fluctuate substantially.

-We expect our quarterly operating results to be subject to fluctuations.
+We expect our operating results to be subject to fluctuations.
 Our net income or loss and other operating results may be affected by numerous factors, including:

-- any variations in the level of expenses related to our NAV Technology Platform and lead product candidates; - the addition or termination of any clinical trials; - any regulatory or clinical developments affecting our lead product candidates, any future product candidates or our NAV Technology Licensees' product candidates; - our execution of any collaborative, licensing or similar arrangements, including with our NAV Technology Licensees, and the timing of any payments we may make or receive under these arrangements; and - the nature and terms of any stock-based compensation grants and any intellectual property infringement lawsuits in which we may become involved.
+- any variations in the level of expenses related to our NAV Technology Platform, lead product candidates or future product candidates and technologies; - the addition or termination of any clinical trials and the timing and outcomes of clinical trials; - any regulatory or clinical developments affecting our lead product candidates, any future product candidates or our NAV Technology Licensees' product candidates;

+- our execution of any collaborative, licensing or similar arrangements, including with our NAV Technology Licensees, and the timing of any payments we may make or receive under these arrangements; - changes in the competitive landscape of our industry, including consolidation among our competitors or partners; - the nature and terms of any stock-based compensation grants; - any intellectual property infringement lawsuits in which we may become involved; - our ability to adequately support future growth; - potential unforeseen business disruptions that increase our costs or expenses; - future accounting pronouncements or changes in our accounting policies; and - the changing and volatile global economic environment.